Monsey Church: Season of decline (1909–1925)

 In Classis Hackensack, there were now far fewer pastors than there were churches needing their ministry.
 After John Calvin Voorhis was released from his pastorate in Monsey, the Monsey Church found that it could not expect regular pulpit supply.
 The church continued to meet during the summer months, relying on seminary students to fill the pulpit, but began to close during the winter.
 Peter Steen was one such student, who spent the summer of 1920 ministering in Monsey.

 A number of churches in the Classis either closed or withdrew, and those that remained were weak and struggling.
 By 1921, the Monsey Church had only six active members, in spite of the fact that a Sunday school had been started in 1920.
 The members voted at a congregational meeting held on May 3, 1921 to deed the church property to Classis Hackensack, and that was accomplished in a quit-claim deed dated July 20, 1921, executed by Crine Hook, "as sole surviving elder and trustee of the True Reformed Dutch Church of West New Hempstead."
 Classis Hackensack of the True Reformed Dutch Church now consisted of only three churches (the Monsey Church; Leonia, New Jersey; and New york City) and two ministers (John Calvin Voorhis and Samuel Vanderbeek).
 Then, on Monday morning, October 23, 1922, John Calvin Voorhis died.
 The day before he had preached at the Monsey Church a sermon on John 10:28-29.
-Only the Rev. Samuel Vanderbeek, who was old and ill, remained to care for these three churches.
-He himself died on August 11, 1924.
+Only Samuel Vanderbeek, who was old and ill, remained to care for these three churches.
+He died on August 11, 1924.